Tapas! I love these little bites!

 Although tapas are beloved by many today, a lot of people don’t know that Venice, Italy also has a culinary tradition of tapas known as ‘Cicchetti’ — aka: Italian tapas!

 Cicchetti are simple, small ‘little bites’, and are often quite salty since Venetian cuisine was founded on salt because of it’s location on the Adriatic Sea (think: salt-cured sardines, anchovies, cod, and more).
 So for Italian tapas, or ‘chicchetti’, you need a strong salt element to excite the taste buds . . . freshly ground sea salt is my favorite to use in the kitchen.
 The custom of Italian cicchetti is similar to Spanish tapas – appetizers eaten to offset drinking alcohol in the afternoon or early before the evening meal.
 There is a strong Mediterranean influence in all tapas: olives, anchovies, sardines, and garlic served on little breads, such as Italian crostini.
 It’s easy to understand why Venetian ‘cicchetti’ are often compared with the much-loved tapas from Spain.

-For this week’s Sunday Supper theme “Tapas” I prepared some flavor-packed Polenta Crostini Bites with Caramelized Mushrooms.
+For this week’s dinner theme of “Tapas” I prepared some flavor-packed Polenta Crostini Bites with Caramelized Mushrooms.
 I bet you can’t eat just one!
 These are absolutely delightful!
 Enjoy!

 What You Need: